 - Plan the audit

-- The first stage is the planning stage.
+- The first step is to plan the audit.
 This involves figuring out who will lead the audit, who will be on the team, and when the audit will take place

 - Organize the waste categories

-- The next step is to decide what categories you want to be sorting into during the audit.
+- The next step is to decide what categories you want to sort during the audit.
 Your categories can be broad (e.g. recyclables, hazardous waste, landfill, organic waste) or more specific (e.g. general garbage, glass, different #’s of plastics, cardboard, paper, organics, etc.)

 - You can create a document that has the categories listed with spaces to fill out their weights and additional information afterwards